is-PARKER/heroku-setup/heroku-setup.markdown

 `$ heroku login`

 Navigate to the working directory of the program.
 Within the directory a `runtime.txt.` should be present along with a `requirements.txt`.
-Now, establish that working repository as a GIT and set the branch to the one that will be sent to Heroku with a `push`.
+Now, establish a git repo and set the branch to the one that will be sent to Heroku with a `push`.

+Create an app on Heroku that will recieve the source code.
+This is a randomly generated name (it can be set with a passed parameter).

+`$ heroku create`

+Push the repo to heroku:

+`git push heroku main`